Baby Sleep Coaching Orange County | The Parenthood Project Book a Sleep Clarity Call

 Book the Deep Dive

 Capped at 3 active families.
-For complexity in the baby, the family system, or the level of depletion.
+For complexity or deep depletion.

-In-home support throughout Orange County.
-The virtual container is the foundation—the in-home nights are placed strategically across that container, not stacked into a single consecutive push.
-Sleep change happens in waves.
-Nights anchor the work at the moments that matter most—initial implementation, critical transitions, regression risk—wherever your container needs the in-room presence.
+The virtual container is the foundation.
+The in-home nights are placed strategically across it — not stacked into a single consecutive push.
+Sleep change happens in waves, and the nights anchor the work at the moments that matter most.

 Newport Beach · Costa Mesa · Irvine · Huntington Beach · Laguna